AMS Employment Center

 - When you arrive before an interview you will need to wait in the Applicant Waiting Area at the Employment Center.
-When the employer is ready, he or she will come to the door, the staff there will call your name, and lead you to the interview table.
+When the employer is ready, he or she will come to waiting area, the staff there will call your name, and the school representative will lead you to the interview table.
 The Employment Center also provides computer access to Mathjobs.org in the applicant waiting area.

 - What new information will I find at the Employment Center that I didn't see on Mathjobs.org?